adonisjs/v5-docs/content/api/database/query-builder.md

 // select * from "users" where "id" = 1
 ```

-## Execute queries
+## Executing queries
 The query builder extends the native `Promise` class.
-You can execute the queries using the `await` keyword or by chaining the `then/catch` methods.
+You can execute the queries using the `await` keyword or chaining the `then/catch` methods.

-Unlike native promises, the query builder is not eager in nature.
-It means, the query is not executed until you chain `then/catch` or make use of the `await keyword`.

 ```ts
 Database